Bishop Garmendia and Mr. James P. McLaughlin

 The HopeLine Today

-Through the years, The HopeLine continues to evolve and grow to become a staple in the South Bronx, transitioning into two core areas of service — family assistance and adult learning.
+Since the beginning, The HopeLine continues to evolve and grow to become a staple in the South Bronx through the family assistance program.
 Both core programs have included various services at different periods of time but both were established with the mission to intervene in the cycle of poverty by meeting the basic needs of disadvantaged families and helping empower those living in the South Bronx to become more self-sufficient and upwardly mobile.